-The Higashiyama Zoo made international headlines thanks to its resident gorilla Shabani, with visitors enthralled with his perceived handsomeness.
+The Higashiyama Zoo and Botanical Gardens made international headlines thanks to its resident gorilla Shabani, with visitors enthralled with his perceived handsomeness.
 And while you should certainly join the crowds and see Shabani for yourself, there is much more to take in.

-At the zoo, meet the rare Persian leopard, the Mackenzie Valley wolf and several hundred varieties of medaka Japanese killifish.
-Wander the grounds and find koalas, lions, elephants, giraffes, penguins, and many more.
-You can even feed goats and guinea pigs at the petting zoo.
+At the zoo, meet popular koalas and elephants, as well as the rare giant anteater, and about 30 varieties of medaka Japanese killifish.
+Wander the grounds and find lions, giraffes, red pandas, raccoons and many more.

 Natural beauty, expertly cultivated

 Exploring the surrounding botanical gardens, one of the largest of its kind in Asia, you can see how well the area was planned to make use of the surrounding forest.
-Discover Japan's oldest glasshouse, visit a thatched Gassho-zukuri house relocated from Shirakawa-go, and in spring, enjoy one of Nagoya's best cherry blossom spots.
+Discover Japan's oldest public greenhouse, and visit a thatched Gassho-zukuri house relocated from Shirakawa-go, and in spring, enjoy one of Nagoya's best cherry blossom spots.

 The gardens are so large you may not be able to cover them in one day.
 If you want to see everything, head for the top of the Higashiyama Sky Tower.
 Stand on top of Mt.
-Higashiyama for a fantastic view of the zoo, gardens and the surrounding area, and then enjoy some Italian and French food in the Sky Restaurant.
+Higashiyama for a fantastic view of the zoo, gardens and the surrounding area.